Prepare exchange scans

 The connection is established using a client access server (CAS) or a database availability group (DAG).

-The steps described in this section are not required for Exchange Online.
+The steps described in this section are required for Exchange on-premise only - not for Exchange Online.

 The Exchange Client Access Server (CAS) hosts a site within the IIS, that allows users to access the Exchange Server.
 It is called "Default Web Site" (2010) or "Exchange Back End" (2013 and higher) and includes the sub-site "PowerShell".
 This must be configured to allow ARM access to Exchange.